 COMMUNICATION, BEHAVIOUR & ART

-Take time-out to boost your wellbeing with two minutes of slow breathing
+Take a moment to boost your wellbeing with just two minutes of slow breathing.

 Benefits of Slow Breathing